 Every household has structured cross-border data: visa status (H-1B, L-1, O-1, EB-5, F-1, J-1, green-card-holder, naturalised-citizen, dual-citizen, with-DACA-status); country-of-origin; primary tax residency (US-resident-alien, US-nonresident-alien, dual-status, expatriate); FBAR filing requirement status (with the threshold-crossing analysis); FATCA Form 8938 requirement status; foreign-income percentage; treaty-benefit eligibility for the country-pair.
 The conditional demographic overlay populates religion (and race/ethnicity) for these households where the planning use case warrants it.

-The Data Set ships as JSON and CSV.
-The WealthSynth Methodology PDF documents the visa-status taxonomy, the FBAR/FATCA filing thresholds and methodology, the faith-tradition screening framework, the conditional privacy overlay specification, and the calibration source for typical cross-border profiles.
+The Data Set ships as JSON and CSV, accompanied by the Methodology PDF.
+The visa-status taxonomy, the FBAR/FATCA filing thresholds, the faith-tradition screening framework, and the conditional privacy overlay are built into the Data Set's structure and fields; typical cross-border profiles are calibrated against public immigration and tax data.

 A redacted summary of one household from this Data Set — names, employers, exact balances, and metro area are stripped.
 Ages are bucketed, income and net worth are reported as bands.
 The full record (and all 70 like it) ships in the ZIP.